 Developments in Digital Signage is an absolutely fascinating field to think about.
 Images of holographic advertisements, interactive LED displays, and various other futuristic contraptions come to mind.
 Well you’re probably no technophobe, and may even be considering some high tech alternatives to LED signs, something different that might stand out from the growing number of LED billboards on the street outside your door.

-There are a few interesting alternatives to LED signs worth considering, and we’ll be happy to give you a brief rundown of each.
+There are a few interesting futuristic signage developments and alternatives to LED signs worth considering, and we’ll be happy to give you a brief rundown of each.

 Now it is worth bearing in mind that deploying these technologies for your advertising needs does command a higher price, because for the most part they’re still being developed into a feasible solution for mass deployment.

 Most who are in the market for a digital sign in 2019 or 2020 will find these alternatives to digital signage highly cost prohibitive and unnecessary.
-But one of them might be exactly what you’re looking for today if you find high tech Developments in Digital Signage something absolutely cutting edge to stand out, and have an extraordinary budget for it.
+But one of these digital sign solutions might be exactly what you’re looking for if you find them to be absolutely cutting edge and have the extraordinary budget for it.

 So in the interests of educating the consumer about our industry and its future, even competing products that might better serve your needs, we’re going to take a look in this article at the advantages of: OLED signs, projection mapping solutions (and edge blending), 3D holographic signage, and accent lighting laser projectors.